-Fujifilm X-E2 versus Fujifilm X-T20
+Fujifilm X-E2 vs X-T20

-The Fujifilm X-E2 and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in October 2013 and January 2017.
+The Fujifilm X-E2 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in October 2013 and January 2017.
 Both the X-E2 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The X-E2 has a resolution of 16 megapixel, whereas the X-T20 provides 24 MP.
+The X-E2 has a resolution of 16 megapixels, whereas the X-T20 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is somewhat larger (1 percent) than the Fujifilm X-E2.
 Moreover, the X-T20 is markedly heavier (9 percent) than the X-E2.
 In this context, it is worth noting that neither the X-E2 nor the X-T20 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Fujinon X Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 The power pack in the X-T20 can be charged via the USB port, which can be very convenient when travelling.